Judit3/rock-paper-scissors/README.md

 ### Manual testing

-Manual testing was done to check common elements and how the perform on different devices:
+Manual testing was done to check common elements and how they perform on different devices:

-1. Clicking on any of the buttons loads the right image on the player choice and the computer choice is automatically generated, trigering the win/lose alert and updating the scores
+1. Clicking on any of the buttons loads the right image on the player choice and the computer choice is automatically generated, showing the win/lose/tie message and updating the scores.
-2. Confirmation that the image displayed, the result and the update of scores were correct
+2. Confirmation that the right image is displayed, the result and the update of scores are correct.
-3. The responsiveness of the web page
+3. The responsiveness of the web page.

 Following devices and browsers were used: